Yakov Sinai: Biography

 Differential Geometry at Moscow State University and was a major influence on Sinai's life.

 Sinai received his bachelor's and master's degrees from Moscow State University.
 In 1960, he earned his Ph.D., also from Moscow State; his adviser was Andrey Kolmogorov.
 Together with Kolmogorov, he showed that even for "unpredictable" dynamic systems, the level of unpredictability of motion can be described mathematically.
 In their idea, which became known as Kolmogorov–Sinai entropy, a system with zero entropy is entirely predictable, while a system with non-zero entropy has an unpredictability factor directly related to the amount of entropy.

 In 1963, Sinai introduced the idea of dynamical billiards, also known as "Sinai Billiards".
 In this idealized system, a particle bounces around inside a square boundary without loss of energy.
 Inside the square is a circular wall, of which the particle also bounces off.
 He then proved that for most initial trajectories of the ball, this system is ergodic, that is, after a long time, the amount of that time the ball will have spent in any given region on the surface of the table is approximately proportional to the area of that region.
-It was the first time anyone proved a dynamic system was ergodic.
+It was the first time anyone proved such a dynamical system was ergodic.

 Also in 1963, Sinai announced a proof of the ergodic hypothesis for a gas consisting of n hard spheres confined to a box.
 The complete proof, however, was never published, and in 1987 Sinai declared that the announcement was premature.
 The problem remains open to this day.

 Other contributions in mathematics and mathematical physics include the rigorous foundations of Kenneth Wilson's renormalization group-method, which led to Wilson's Nobel Prize for Physics in 1982, Gibbs measures in ergodic theory, hyperbolic Markov partitions, proof of the existence of Hamiltonian dynamics for infinite particle systems by the idea of "cluster dynamics", description of the discrete Schrödinger operators by the localization of eigenfunctions, Markov partitions for billiards and Lorenz map (with Bunimovich and Chernov), a rigorous treatment of subdiffusions in dynamics, verification of asymptotic Poisson distribution of energy level gaps for a class of integrable dynamical systems, and his version of the Navier–Stokes equations together with Khanin, Mattingly and Li.